 I taught for 27 years before semi-retiring 2 years ago.
 I loved teaching English, drama and film studies at Dane Court School and enjoyed taking on roles of responsibility ranging from Head of Department to Assistant Headteacher.
 I have collaborated with a variety of schools in Kent over the years and have enjoyed collaborations with RHA particularly.
 Therefore, I am delighted to have joined the governing board of RHA recently and being part of a team of people which is dedicated to providing the best possible education and opportunities for their student community,

-In my role as Co-opted Governor I am responsible for overviewing Behaviour, Curriculum, Staffing and Appraisal and Data.
-I am also part of the Curriculum Group
+In my role as co-opted Governor, I am responsible for overviewing SEND provision in the school, teaching and learning and I am part of the curriculum group.